Author: Nadine Brandes

 When Thomas finds his father, he needs to decide on which path to take.
 The war between the Keepers and the Igniters is getting worse and something must be done to avoid more innocent people from being killed.
 Thomas is sure he’s on the Keeper side, after all, he only wishes to speak to grey and have a grey mask.
 But when white light starts talking to him and proves to be trustworthy when Thomas needs help, he realises that white light isn’t the problem after all.

 My favourite character was definitely Emma, a strong Igniter who hides her own secrets behind a mask.
 When Thomas discovers Emma in danger, he attempts to rescue her only to quickly realise that she is more than capable of taking care of herself.
 With her ability to control a lot of colours, she is a force to be reckoned with, however she would much prefer to use her ability to create beautiful paintings that capture the emotion of her subject.
 Blackmailed by a wealthy family, from the outsider’s perspective she could want for nothing, but she is trapped in a secret that will ruin any chance of freedom and prospects of an artist apprentice.
 Even though Thomas and Emma are on the wrong side of the war, they learn more from each other than anywhere else.
-Thomas shows Emma the real arrogance of the war whilst Emma who’s Thomas that white light can change his world for the better.
+Thomas shows Emma the real arrogance of the war whilst Emma show’s Thomas that white light can change his world for the better.

 I really enjoyed this story, it had a great storyline, well written characters, unique fantasy colour magic and a bit of romance.